 About The Forum

-The Financial Services Forum is a non-partisan financial and economic policy organization comprised of the CEOs of 16 of the largest and most diversified financial services institutions with business operations in the United States.
+The Financial Services Forum is a non-partisan financial and economic policy organization comprised of the CEOs of the largest and most diversified financial services institutions with business operations in the United States.

 Brian Moynihan, Chief Executive Officer of Bank of America, is the Forum’s Chairman.

 James Gorman, President and Chief Executive Officer of Morgan Stanley, is the Forum’s Vice Chair.

 The Forum was founded in 2000 and has been called “perhaps the country’s most powerful trade association” by Time.